leowhitehead/MontiLang/README.md

 # Example

-Example program that takes an input as a number, and prints that far into the fibonacci sequence.
+Example program that takes an input as a number, and prints that far into the Fibonacci sequence.

-        /# Test fibonacci program #/
+        /# Test Fibonacci program #/
         |Enter length of sequence: | INPUT NIP VAR loop .

         0 VAR a .